Juanpagab99/AirBnB_clone/README.md

 <h2>Command interpreter 📑</h2> <br>

+A command line interpreter is any program that allows the entering of commands and then executes those commands to the operating system.
 It is like a shell only that it has its own specific characteristics, which are:

 - Create a new object (ex: a new User or a new Place)
 - Retrieve an object from a file, a database etc…